awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-continue-new.md

 1. Update the `Resource` string in the `Restart` and `Iterator` states to reference the respective Lambda functions you created earlier\.

-1. Select **Create State Machine**\.
+1. Choose **Next**\.

+1. Create or enter an IAM role\.
+   + To create a new IAM role for Step Functions, select **Create an IAM role for me**, and enter a **Name** for your role\.
+   + If you have [previously created an IAM role](procedure-create-iam-role.md) with the correct permissions for your state machine, select **Choose an existing IAM role**\.
+Select a role from the drop\-down, or provide an ARN for that role\.
 **Note**
+If you delete the IAM role that Step Functions creates, Step Functions can't recreate it later\.
+Similarly, if you modify the role \(for example, by removing Step Functions from the principals in the IAM policy\), Step Functions can't restore its original settings later\.

+1. Select **Create state machine**\.

+**Note**
 Save the Amazon Resource Name of this state machine\.

 ## Step 4: Update the IAM Policy<a name="tutorial-continue-new-step-2"></a>

 To ensure your Lambda function has permissions to start a new Step Functions execution, attach an inline policy to the IAM role you use for your `Restart` Lambda function\.
-For more information, see [Embedding Inline Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide//access_policies_manage-attach-detach.html#embed-inline-policy-console) in the *IAM User Guide*\.
+For more information, see [Embedding Inline Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#embed-inline-policy-console) in the *IAM User Guide*\.

 ```
 {